• 289-GET-ZOLD (289-438-9653)

 Best For Heritage buyers, transit-oriented commuters, downsizers

 What to consider: The heritage homes are the trade-off section.
 The character is real and irreplaceable, but the bones underneath can be a hundred years old.
 Older electrical, older plumbing, older insulation, the kind of stuff you can't always see in a 90-minute showing.
 Get a thorough inspection and price the work in before you write the offer.
-Condo townhouses here had a 67-day average DOM in Q4, the slowest condo-townhouse market in Aurora, so if that's your segment, you have real negotiating room.
+Condo townhouses here moved in 35 days in Q1, but only four of 24 new listings sold — a 17% absorption rate that leaves plenty of unsold inventory sitting.
+If that’s your segment, you have real negotiating room.

 Inside Tip: The walk to the Aurora GO Station from most older streets is genuinely a walk, not a five-minute drive sold as walkable.
 If you're buying for transit access, get a map and confirm the actual distance from the specific property.
 The streets closest to Wellington East feed directly into the station.
 The further north and west you go, the more it becomes a drive-to-station equation.